bookit-app/provider-services/README.md

 - **constants**: Exposes a set of attributes as constants for use across the services.
   - **errors**: Constants represented general error situations and are intended to be used as the basis for errors created into the ServiceError reference
-  - **statusCodes**: This is a reference to an npm modules calls `http-status-codes` which provides contsants for the HTTP Status Codes like 200, 201, 500, etc
+  - **statusCodes**: This is a reference to an npm modules calls `http-status-codes` which provides constants for the HTTP Status Codes like 200, 201, 500, etc